octaos/php-integration/index.md

 rows specified using setRow(s)ToCredit below.

 Use setInvoiceId() to specify the invoice (delivered order) to credit.
+Use setContractNumber() to specify the Payment plan contract (delivered order) to credit.
+(In reality this really means to cancel an orderrow from the contract)

 Use setOrderId() to specify the card or direct bank transaction (delivered order) to credit.